Al-Zawahri’s path went from Cairo clinic to top of al-Qaida | Federal News Network

 What he saw was “the training course preparing Muslim mujahedeen youth to launch their upcoming battle with the great power that would rule the world: America,” he wrote in a 2001 biography-cum-manifesto.

 Al-Zawahri, 71, was killed over the weekend by a U.S. drone strike in Afghanistan.
-President Joe Biden announced the death Monday evening in an address to the nation.
+President Joe Biden announced the death Monday evening.

 The strike is likely to lead to greater disarray within the organization than did bin Laden’s death in 2011, since it is far less clear who his successor would be.

-Al-Zawahri became crucial to turning the jihadi movement’s guns to target the United States as the right-hand man to bin Laden, the young Saudi millionaire he met in the Afghanistan-Pakistan region.
+Al-Zawahri was crucial in turning the jihadi movement to target the United States as the right-hand man to bin Laden, the young Saudi millionaire he met in the Afghanistan-Pakistan region.
 Under their leadership, the al-Qaida terror network carried out the deadliest attack ever on American soil, the Sept.
 11, 2001, suicide hijackings.

 The attacks on the World Trade Center and Pentagon made bin Laden America’s Enemy No. 1.
 But he likely could never have carried it out without his deputy.